 The beauty of anything is based on its ease, no matter if that’s a person or a game.
 Games are a fun way to bond, especially when they help you develop skills.
 So are these Minor games too: Can be played anywhere, do not need any prior knowledge and can be enjoyed by everyone in the family and schools.
 Isn’t it like a Christmas deal?
 You buy something, and you get a complimentary add-on.
-So, what are minor games?
-Minor games are a set of games that are created for encouraging the practice of skills in situations that can be deemed challenging.
+So, what are minor games for primary students?
+Minor games are a set of games that are created to encourage the practice of skills in situations that can be deemed challenging.
 They are simple games for children with very few rules.
 There is no hard and fast way to define minor games – just grab your gaming spirits and get playing.

 Here we will look at the minor games meaning and the different types of minor games that can be played.

 What are minor games?
-Minor games are those games for kids that help in enhancing and develop the motor skills of an individual.
-These minor games can be outdoor games as well as indoor games, that require very little in terms of equipment and don’t require a lot of knowledge to play; you just need to adhere to the instructions.
+Minor games are those games for kids that help enhance and develop the motor skills of an individual.
+These minor games can be outdoor games as well as kids indoor activities, that require very little in terms of equipment and don’t require a lot of knowledge to play; you just need to adhere to the instructions.
 Some examples of minor games include war ball, King of the Castle, protect the President, footy baseball etc. which have been explained here.
 You can learn about the importance of games here.

 So, don’t fret over which minor games for kids to pick because here we have a minor games list for you to pick from.
-There are different types of minor games that can be played in different ways.
+Minor games have simple rules; You can enjoy minor games by playing alone or in pairs/groups to enjoy your leisure.
+Different types of minor child games can be played in different ways.
 The list has several classy game options to pick from.

 Top Eleven Easy to Play Minor Games: